sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 #### 1.1.1.5 Certificate-based Authentication for gNMI and REST
 For the initial release, it will be assumed that certificates will be managed outside of the NBIs.
 That is, no CLIs or REST/gNMI interfaces will be implemented to support public key infrastructure management for certificates and certificate authorities.
 Certificates will be manually generated and copied into the system via Linux utilities.

+The exception to this is the self-signed certificates used for CLI authentication to the REST server.
+Those certificates will be auto-generated when a user is created on the system.
+These certificates should be copied to a user's home directory _as well as_ the trust store so that the REST server can use them for authenticating local CLI sessions.

+User certificates must be stored in a user's home directory.
+Their corresponding private keys must also be stored in the user's home directory, albeit with restricted permissions so that they are not readable by other users.

-The gNMI server will use a trust store for certificates from a location such as `/usr/local/share/ca-certificates`.
+The gNMI server will use a trust store for CA certificates from a location such as `/usr/local/share/ca-certificates`.
 The trust store itself must be managed by [existing Linux tools](https://manpages.debian.org/jessie/ca-certificates/update-ca-certificates.8.en.html).

 The gNMI server must implement a method by which a username can be determined from the presented client certificate, so that the username can thus be passed to Translib for RBAC enforcement.
-The username may be derived from the Subject field of the X.509v3 certificate, or it can be mapped to a user's home directory, similar to how SSH RSA keys are managed.
+The username will be derived from the Subject field of the X.509v3 certificate.

 Users must be informed by way of documentation so that they know how to manage their certificate infrastructure in order to properly facilitate gNMI communication.